Tripadvisor: Drip pricing

 In July 2012, Tripadvisor was fined $80,000 by the United States Department of Transportation for violating fair trading regulations requiring taxes and fees to be shown for prices quoted for airfares, a practice known as drip pricing.
 The rule had come into effect in January of that year.

 Involvement in Israeli settlements

 On 12 February 2020, the United Nations published a database of all business enterprises involved in specified activities relating to the Israeli settlements in the Palestinian territories, including East Jerusalem, and in the Golan Heights.
 Tripadvisor has been listed on the database in light of its involvement in activities related to "the provision of services and utilities supporting the maintenance and existence of settlements".
 The international community considers Israeli settlements built on land occupied by Israel to be in violation of international law.

 Denigration

 On November 21, 2022, the Paris Commercial Court ordered Tripadvisor to pay €57,000 in damages and other costs to Viaticum, the company that operates the Bourse-des-vols.com website, for denigration.

+British guest jailed over sexual harassment complaint

+In 2024, Craig Barratt and his wife, Sarah, a British couple, became involved in a legal dispute in Qatar after Sarah alleged that she had been sexually harassed by two men while staying at the Ritz-Carlton Doha.
+According to the couple, one of the men asked for her room number and made sexually explicit remarks that caused her to fear for her safety.
+Barratt subsequently complained to the hotel, whose management allegedly reviewed security footage and identified the men.

+Following the incident, Barratt posted a review on Tripadvisor warning that the hotel was unsafe for women.
+The review was reportedly removed after the hotel complained, and the hotel’s authorised representative subsequently filed a criminal complaint against Barratt under Qatar’s cybercrime legislation.
+Barratt said that he was not informed of the proceedings and was convicted in absentia by a Qatari court in February 2025.

+Barratt discovered the conviction when he was detained at Hamad International Airport in June 2025.
+According to statements by the couple, he was sentenced to one week in prison, fined 20,000 Qatari riyals and ordered to be deported; the imprisonment sentence was later removed on appeal.
+He was detained again in October 2025, reportedly spending four nights in custody before being deported from Qatar.

+The case attracted attention because of allegations that a hotel guest’s complaint about the handling of sexual harassment resulted in criminal proceedings against her husband.
+Barratt said that the case had broader implications for international visitors and the use of Qatar’s cybercrime laws, while the account was presented primarily through statements by the couple and media reports.
+Qatar’s legal system places a high burden on complainants in sexual-assault cases, and sexual relations outside marriage are illegal, according to British government travel guidance.